AndreaRene/AndreaRene/README.md

 - Certificate - Scientific Computing with Python through freecodecamp.org.
 - Completing more certificate courses on freecodecamp.org.

 Special note: I have a love-hate relationship with the challenges I completed to earn my Python certification.
 They really pushed, but looking back, I'm glad they did.
 I'm genuinely proud of the solutions I came up with.
 Call them a testament to both my stick-to-it-ive-ness and creativity.
+You can see them on my [Replit](https://replit.com/@AndreaRene)!

 <div>
     <img src="src/assets/UTCert.png" width="300" />